giovannipozzobon/rp2350pc_job/modules/graphics/documents/graphics.md

 - Mode uses x for the mode (the same as in modes_module.h), y should be zero
 - Colour uses x for foreground,y for background, the lower 16 bits of each If y is 0xFFFF then transparency is on (for characters).
 The upper 16 bits should be zero, these are reserved for expansion.
 - Scaling sets the x and y scales of the pixel fonts.
 The defaults are 1,1
+- NoClip resets the whole clipping system and its internal stack.

 ## Improvements

-- Complete commands.
-- Logical coordinate system
+- Logical coordinate system (as an option)
 - More functionality
 - More fonts (interface to GEOS fonts ?)